asanchezmanas/sampelit/content/marketing/email_seq.md

 ## A/B Tests to Run

-1. Subject line: "You're on the list" vs "Samplit: You're in"
+1. Subject line: "You're on the list" vs "Sampelit: You're in"
 2. Email 3 timing: Day 7 vs Day 5
 3. Case study inclusion vs no case study
-4. Sender name: "Samplit" vs "Name from Samplit"
+4. Sender name: "Sampelit" vs "Name from Sampelit"